mskcc/DeepSig/README.md

-# tempoSig
+i# DeepSig
-Single-Base Substitution Mutational Signature Inference for WES and MSK-IMPACT
+Machine Learning-based Mutational Signature Exposure Inference for WES and MSK-IMPACT data

 ## Overview
-**tempoSig** contains single-base substitution (SBS) mutational signature inference tools intended for data sets derived from non-WGS (e.g., WES or MSK-IMPACT) platforms.
+**DeepSig** contains single-base substitution (SBS) mutational signature inference tools intended for data sets derived from non-WGS (e.g., WES or MSK-IMPACT) platforms.
 It combines a maximum likelihood-based algorithm, fitting mutational catalogs to proportions of a pre-defined reference signature set, with deep learning (DL)-based models making binary calls of the presence/absence of